 An implied contract between an employee and the employer can also prevent unjust firing.
 These can be informal implied contracts and will be up to the court to decide if such a condition existed.
 The court bases this decision on a variety of factors including the employer's policies, performance evaluations of the employee, promises of job security, and employee handbook.
 Tell your wrongful termination lawyer if you believe you have an implied contract with your employer.

 “Constructive wrongful termination” is another form of wrongful termination.
 This is when an employee is driven to quit, rather than be fired because the working conditions are so horrible that he or she is essentially left with no option or forced out.
 The law states that if conditions or treatment is so severe that a reasonable person could not continue working in the environment any longer, then a worker may quit and can seek damages for the wages lost.

 California Employment Lawyers

-Should you have trouble answering any of the questions above, don't hesitate to contact an experienced wrongful termination lawyer.
-To discuss these employment laws, or a potential claim on your behalf, feel free to call us toll-free at (888) 500-8469 or click here to contact us via email.
+If you're wondering "should I contact a wrongful termination lawyer", you probably should.
+If you have trouble answering any of the questions above, don't hesitate to contact a Kingsley and Kingsley lawyer for a free consultation..
+To discuss these employment laws, or a potential claim on your behalf, call us toll-free at (888) 500-8469 or click here to contact us via email.